End-to-End Encryption

 [counter_LE:4][direction:1][0x00:7]—directionis0for Central→Peripheral,1for Peripheral→Central - Encrypt with AES-128-GCM:

-ciphertext, tag = AES-GCM(session_key, nonce, plaintext) - Prepend counter:
+ciphertext, tag = AES-GCM(session_key, nonce, plaintext) - Prepend the current counter:

 Decryption Process